insure logo

 Determine the amount of coverage you need: Research what types of coverage insurance companies provide and how much coverage you need.
 You can learn more about different coverage levels here

-Contact your current car insurance company: If you’re thinking about switching insurance companies, talk with your current insurer first to see if they can match the rate offered by another company.
+Contact your current car insurance company: If you’re thinking about switching insurance companies, talk with your current insurer first to see if they can match the rate another company offers.

 Check for cancellation fees and refunds: Check with your current insurer to see if there are any fees for canceling your insurance policy.
 Usually, you can cancel for free at any time, but some companies might charge a fee if you cancel your policy midterm.
 Your insurer may also owe you a premium refund if you have already paid for the full policy term.
 Refunds are typically prorated to the date of cancellation.